Do you suffer from chronic bloating, abdominal pain and altered bowel habits?

 The Elimination Phase

 This strict phase of the Low FODMAP diet is not a long-term solution.
 It’s an elimination phase only.

 The Low FODMAP diet should be followed for 2-6 weeks, depending on how you respond.
-All FODMAPs are strictly limited from your diet in order to see a reduction in symptoms.
+All FODMAPs are strictly limited within your diet in order to see a reduction in symptoms.

 During this phase you begin methodically reintroducing each FODMAP type one at a time, to determine which ones trigger your symptoms.
 For example: reintroduce a fructose only containing food such as fruit, followed by a FODMAP-free “washout” period, before trying a different FODMAP type.